Lindydancer/multicolumn/README.md

 ## OS X Notes

+Some features are only available in newer Emacs versions.
+Horizontal mouse events, for example, require Emacs 24.4.

 In newer Emacs version, you can set `ns-auto-hide-menu-bar` to t to utilize more of the display.